- About Us / Divisions

 Please check out our Climate Change Vulnerability Assessment Social Pinpoint website for more information and to view the project Interactive Map and Public Engagement Map and project documents.

 Sign up for Updates!
 Join our mailing list to receive information about upcoming activities regarding Safety Element Update activities.

 The County of Santa Barbara Seismic Safety and Safety Element (Safety Element) of the Comprehensive Plan establishes policies to protect the community from natural and human-made hazards.
 It is intended to guide land use planning by providing pertinent data regarding geologic, soil, seismic, fire and flood hazards.
 The element also includes the Safety Element supplement which describes land use planning measures to reduce the risk of public exposure to acutely hazardous materials associated with oil and gas pipelines and fixed facilities.
 More information on the Safety Element is available here.

 The Safety Element was first adopted in 1979.
 It was recently updated in 2009 to update flood hazard information in compliance with Assembly Bill (AB) 162, and again in 2014 to update fire hazard information in compliance with Senate Bill (SB) 1241.
 However, it has not been updated to address recent disaster events and state legislation requiring local jurisdictions to analyze effects of climate-change hazards.

-- Convene a stakeholder advisory group to advise County staff and consultants during development of the climate change vulnerability assessment.
+- Convene stakeholder advisory groups to advise County staff and consultants during development of the Climate Change Vulnerability Assessment.